 What is Psychological Safety?

-Harvard Business School’s Amy Edmondson first coined the phrase psychological safety back in 1999.
-People have interpreted the definition differently over time, but broadly psychological safety is the ability to bring up genuine opinions, ask questions, or own up to mistakes at work without being ostracized or punished by your peers.
+Harvard Business School’s Amy C. Edmondson first coined the phrase psychological safety back in 1999.
+People have interpreted the definition differently over time, but broadly speaking, psychological safety is the ability to bring up genuine opinions, ask questions, or own up to mistakes at work without risking being ostracized, damaging your social capital, or being punished.

 - Inclusion safety: Team members feel that they belong to the group and are included as a valued member of a social unit.

 - Learner safety: Team members feel safe asking questions, recognizing where they can improve, making mistakes, and giving and receiving feedback.